Penalty For Being Uninsured

 Those households whose annual income is below 100% of the Federal Poverty Level will not be subject to the penalty but would be eligible for Medicaid under most conditions.

 In December 2013, the Department of Health & Human Services announced that the penalty for lacking creditable insurance would be waived for those people who had their health insurance cancelled and have difficulty paying for a metal plan.
-These individuals are also eligible to enroll in Catastrophic health plans.
+These individuals are also eligible but not required to enroll in Catastrophic health plans.
 Normally Catastrophic health plans are limited to people under the age of 30.
 Refer to our Who Avoids the Penalty? section for additional information.